prajyot7/WDIO_API_CUCUMBER_JASMINE_TYPESCRIPT_FRAMEWORK/README.md

     - Web and API Testing
     - Jasmine and Cucumber BDD framework
     - Page Object Design pattern
-    - Docker with VNC integration
     - Parallel execution
     - Cross browser testing
     - Retry failed test
     - Screenshot in report for failed tests
     - Github actions
-    - Send test report to list of Gmail
     - Use of types for method params optimization
     - Improved import statement using tsconfig path